qrrk/Catapult/text/TRANSLATING.md

-This document explains how translations work in Catapult, how the data is structured, and how to start working on a new translation.
+This document explains how translations work in Dabdoob, how the data is structured, and how to start working on a new translation.

 # Translations in Godot